NikhilGupta777/TrisandhyaReminder/AMPLIFY_SETUP.md

 ---

+## Recent Fixes

+### Build Error Fix (November 1, 2025)
+Fixed the "vite: command not found" error by removing `export NODE_ENV=production` from the build phase in `amplify.yml`.
+The NODE_ENV should only be set as an environment variable in Amplify Console, not during the build process, as it can prevent build tools from working.

 ## Current Deployment Status

-Based on your deployment logs, the build completed successfully but the server is returning a 500 error.
-This is most likely because:
+Your build should now complete successfully.
+However, the application still needs these environment variables to run properly:

-1. **SESSION_SECRET is missing** - The server now has a fallback, but you should set it properly
+1. **SESSION_SECRET** - The server has a secure fallback, but you should set it for production
-2. **DATABASE_URL might be missing or incorrect** - Check your database connection string
+2. **DATABASE_URL** - Required for database features
-3. **Other environment variables are missing** - Set at minimum: SESSION_SECRET, DATABASE_URL, PORT, NODE_ENV, FRONTEND_URL
+3. **Other environment variables** - Set at minimum: SESSION_SECRET, DATABASE_URL, PORT, NODE_ENV, FRONTEND_URL

 ---